Draco-lang/draco-lang.org/public/blog/birthday02/article.md

  * A CLI-based TODO list app
  * Port the compiler CLI from C# to Draco, at least partially

-While working on these, I've realized that the compiler is much more broken and easy to crash than I've ever imagined.
+While working on these, I realized that the compiler was much more broken and easy to crash than I've ever imagined.
 The language server was really easy to crash with many unfinished code portions or partial edits.
-I've decided that I'll focus on crashfixes until the compiler and the tooling around it is rock solid.
+I decided that I would focus on crash fixes until the compiler and the tooling around it was rock solid.

-- 2024 12th of September: Crashfix
+- 2024 12th of September: Crash fix
 - 2024 14th of September: Completion and signature provider services rework to make them more resilient
-- 2024 15th of September: Codefix provider rework for resilience, crashfix
+- 2024 15th of September: Codefix provider rework for resilience; crash fix
 - 2024 16th of September: Run examples as part of the test suite

-We have long had the ability to install the Draco SDK locally in a folder and we have discussed how nice it would be, if we could run the examples as part of the test suite to test the entire SDK end to end.
+We have long had the ability to install the Draco SDK locally in a folder and we have discussed how nice it would be if we could run the examples as part of the test suite to test the entire SDK end-to-end.
 With this change, both the compiler test project and the CI runs the examples as part of the test suite.
-Locally, it can use an arbitrarily installed SDK, while the CI uses the SDK installed directly from source.
+Locally, it can use an arbitrary installed SDK, while the CI uses the SDK installed directly from source.
 The outputs are verified using the wonderful [Verify](https://github.com/VerifyTests/Verify) library.

-- 2024 20th of September: Bugfix in the parent-child relationship of `SyntaxList<T>` elements
+- 2024 20th of September: Bugfix in the parent–child relationship of `SyntaxList<T>` elements

 ## We need a fuzzer

-Kuinox has long been vouching for a better [fuzzer](https://en.wikipedia.org/wiki/Fuzzing).
-The old fuzzer was nothing more than a structured random string generator and never produced anything than a few messy testcases for the lexer.
+Kuinox has long argued for a better [fuzzer](https://en.wikipedia.org/wiki/Fuzzing).
+The old fuzzer was nothing more than a structured random string generator and never produced anything more than a few messy test cases for the lexer.
 The problem?
-There is no decent fuzzer available in .NET and I thought writing one would be a massive time sink without significant results.
+There is no decent fuzzer available in .NET and I thought writing one would be a massive time sink without significant payback.
 Kuinox has tried to fuzz the compiler with [sharpfuzz](https://github.com/Metalnem/sharpfuzz) and it caught a handful of lexer bugs, but nothing more of interest.

-One long day after searching for bugs, I've opened up the [wiki page for AFL](https://en.wikipedia.org/wiki/American_Fuzzy_Lop_(software)), a famous fuzzer.
+One long day after searching for bugs, I opened up the [wiki page for AFL](https://en.wikipedia.org/wiki/American_Fuzzy_Lop_(software)), a famous fuzzer.
 Reading about its high-level functionality, none of the components seemed that daunting so I've decided to give it a shot.

 ### Step 1: Instrumentation

 A decent fuzzer needs to instrument the code.
-AFL looks at the coverage of the code being ran to pick mutations that are more interesting to run.
+AFL looks at the coverage of the code being run to pick mutations that are more interesting to run.
 For us to do this, we'd need a way to measure the coverage of certain .NET code.
 Unfortunately, all code coverage libraries in .NET seem to assume that they'll be measuring code coverage running from a test host, providing no API.

 Our first task was then to write a library that can add instrumentation code to the fuzzed target assembly.
-For that, we wrote a weaver using [Mono.Cecil](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/) and wrapped it up in a library that provides an API and an MSBuild task to automatically weave the target assembly on build.
+For that, we wrote a weaver using [Mono.Cecil](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/) and wrapped it in a library that provides an API and an MSBuild task to automatically weave the target assembly on build.
 The usage became relatively simple:

 ```xml
 <ItemGroup>